Do Fall Protection Harnesses Have a Defined Expiration Date?

 A Five Step Procedure for Harness Inspection

-Look for deformation, crack, corrosion, deep pitting or burrs, sharp edges, nicks or cuts, exposure to excessive heat or chemicals, and any other damage.
+- Look for deformation, cracks, corrosion, deep pitting or burrs, sharp edges, nicks or cuts, exposure to excessive heat or chemicals, and any other damage.
 Missing, loose or improperly working parts should be noted.
 This should include both metal and plastic components.

-Keep in mind that assessment doesn’t work on a sliding scale.
-The component, no matter what it is, gets a Pass or Fail rating.
+- Keep in mind that assessment doesn’t work on a sliding scale.
+The component, no matter what it is, gets a Pass OR Fail rating.
 There is no in-between.
-All that being said, after going through the checklist and having a competent person review the unit, at KwikSafety we say that if there is any doubt, change it out!

 It’s common for safety harnesses to experience normal wear and tear; just be sure that it is in safe condition before you use it.

-When determining whether or not to replace your safety harness, consider the following:
+When determining whether or not to replace your safety harness, consider the following questions:

 Making the Final Decision

 Ultimately, the decision to retire a safety harness is up to you, once you’ve clearly evaluated the effectiveness of the harness.
 However, when you invest in high-quality fall protection equipment, such as the line we have at KwikSafety, you may get many more years – and jobs – out of the equipment.

 At KwikSafety, we can’t speak for any other manufacturers, but we do not put an expiration date on any of our products.

 As long as your harness passes your user inspections, both daily for pre-use and annually by your competent person, you are okay to use these products all the time!